abitofhelp/hybrid_app_ada/docs/quick_start.md

 ## License

-Simple_Hybrid is licensed under the BSD-3-Clause License.
+Hybrid_App_Ada is licensed under the BSD-3-Clause License.
 Copyright © 2025 Michael Gardner, A Bit of Help, Inc.

 See [LICENSE](../LICENSE) for full license text.